 Disclosure: This post may contain affiliate links.
 I earn a small commission of product sales to keep this website going.

-You may have noticed that, when you press the shutter button halfway to create a photo, the background suddenly comes into focus in your display.
+You may have noticed that when you press the shutter button halfway to create a photo, the background suddenly comes into focus in your display.
 Why does your depth of field change?
 Is this what the final image will look like?
-Can you preview the depth of field for the final photo during composition instead of having to press the shutter button?
+Can you preview the depth of field for the final photo during composition instead of pressing the shutter button?

 Your processor loves light…to an extent

-A lot of processing is happening when you’re composing your image, especially when you command autofocus.
+A lot of processing happens when composing your image, especially when you command autofocus.
 The autofocus systems rely on light and contrast for accuracy.
 See this article explaining the difference between contrast and phase detection for more.

-If you’re photographing a landscape at f/22, your lens is really restricting the amount of light hitting the sensor.
+If you photograph a landscape at f/22, your lens restricts the amount of light hitting the sensor.
 The camera would have a difficult time focusing with that sliver of light.
 Your final exposure may look fine with a 1/30-second shutter speed, but the processor needs to work much faster than that to focus!

 So, the image preview you’re seeing is actually at a larger aperture, like f/4 or f/5.6.
 The physical aperture is all the way open, not at f/22.
 This helps the camera focus better and helps you see your composition better without too much processing.

 Thus, the problem, if you’ve set f/22, is that you will not be seeing that deep f/22 depth of field when composing.
-You’ll be seeing a much shallower depth of field at that f/4 or 5.6 or whatever the camera uses.
+You’ll see a much shallower field depth at that f/4 or 5.6 or whatever the camera uses.

-This can lead to a lot of surprises when you’re reviewing your photos!
+This can lead to many surprises when you’re reviewing your photos!

 Preview Depth of Field Mode

 There are a lot of really cool hidden features available to you when programmed to a custom function control.
-One of these is a Large Histogram, which I use all the time to refine my exposures.
+One is a Large Histogram, which I use constantly to refine my exposures.